iot-edge-foundation/iot-edge-serial/README.md

 Due to the fact the module is still being developed and tested, there are certain limitations to the module.

-- only available in Linux environments, please use Linux host + Linux container to play with the module.
+- Use Windows containers on Windows, use Linux containers on Linux.
 - Data transferred is handled as UTF-8 strings currently.
 - A &lt;named port&gt; is considered as being uni-directional.
 For bi-directional communication in Linux two &lt;named port&gt;s are offered for two serial connections to a single tty device.
 - Bluetooth devices with serial port support will work.
 But Bluetooth serial ports are not persisted so both reuse of the same portname and reuse of elevated rights not not garanteed.